HoGentTIN/linux-training-hogent/modules/user_passwords/030_user_passwords_theory.md

 Passwords are stored in an encrypted format.
 This encryption is done by the `crypt` function.
-The easiest (and recommended) way to add a user with a password to the system is to add the user with the `useradd -m user` command, and then set the user\'s password with `passwd`.
+The easiest (and recommended) way to add a user with a password to the system is to add the user with the `useradd -m user` command, and then set the user's password with `passwd`.

     [root@RHEL4 ~]# useradd -m xavier